Helicobacter Pylori Urea Breath

 How is this test done?

-10 to 20 minutes.
+special container.
 The air you breathe will be collected and analyzed for signs of

 Does this test pose any risks?

 If this test is done too soon after treatment, you could get a false-positive result.